 Ensure that you are clear on all aspects of your fiscal investment before going forward.
 There may be clauses that allow the vendor to increase the fees during the contract period, or charge for annual maintenance.
 Investigation at this early point could save your budget in the long term.

-If you are able to work with your chosen custom software development companies on the above points, then it is fair to say that you have covered the majority of the question and answer process, and any further evaluation will come with the deployment and integration of the solution into your existing business model.
-The key is to know what you want in the first instance and work with a company that can deliver the project – with quality, on time, on budget and keeping you informed along the way.
+If you are able to work with your chosen custom software development companies on the above points, then you have covered most of the question-and-answer process, and any further evaluation will come with the deployment and integration of the solution into your existing business model.
+The key is to know what you want in the first instance and work with a company that can deliver the project–with quality, on time, and on budget and keeps you informed along the way.